cineonizer/google-homepage/README.md

 ## Learning Outcomes

-* Familarized myself with the layout and structure of HTML.
+* Familiarized myself with the layout and structure of HTML.
 * Accustomed myself to basic styling a web page using CSS.
 * Learned how to set up repositories and pushing commits to GitHub.